Reducing Burnout When Working From Home: A Survival Guide

 Burnout when working from home is real, but it’s beatable.
 Craft mini-rituals, honor real breaks, optimize your setup, and protect your mental bandwidth.
 Most importantly, remember you’re a human, not a Wi-Fi-powered robot.
 Treat your energy like the precious resource it is, and you’ll keep that WFH freedom feeling, well, freeing.

-Start Burnout Therapy in New York
+Start Burnout Therapy in Bryant Park, NY Today

 If working from home has blurred your boundaries and drained your energy, you're not alone.
 Burnout therapy in New York can help you reclaim balance, set sustainable routines, and rediscover what truly fuels you.
 You can start your therapy journey with The Lavender Therapy by following these steps: